vtopc/intro-to-go/concurrency/README.md

 - [worker pool](https://gobyexample.com/worker-pools)
 - etc.

-    The semaphore is preferable in most cases, since with the pool there would be hanging workers, that doing nothing.
+    The semaphore is preferable in most cases, since with the pool there would be hanging workers, that doing nothing and spawning a new goroutine is quite cheap.

 2. Check that it's possible to stop spawned goroutines.
 - use `context.Context` for cancellation